-Neil Yorke-Smith is an Associate Professor of Socio-Technical Algorithmics in the Faculty of Engineering, Mathematics and Computer Science (EEMCS/EWI), Delft University of Technology.
+Neil Yorke-Smith is an Associate Professor of Socio-Technical Algorithmics in the Faculty of Electrical Engineering, Mathematics and Computer Science (EEMCS/EWI), Delft University of Technology.

 Read more on his personal webpage.